Vortex5Root/Vortex5Root/README.md

 - Despite this setback, I continue to be passionate about coding and am always exploring new technologies and projects to work on.

-- 2023 august 22, starting to work on Chapalimend Center For the Unkown.[Sväva]()
+- 2023 august 22, starting to work on Chapalimend Center For the Unkown.[Sväva](https://github.com/Daisie-Bell).